 A student who studies all the essential books but does not attempt any tests will be at a huge disadvantage, as he/she has decided to not avail any opportunity to ensure excellence and minimize his errors which may be factual, misunderstanding questions, improper time management and so on.

 The present UPSC Prelims 2020 Test Series Schedule has been planned meticulously to ensure that regular (weekly as well as daily) studies of the various sections of the syllabus is done by the student.
 Also the study material for each test has been suggested.
-Thus over a period of five months the entire syllabus of Prelims shall be covered and the student’s confidence level boosted to ensure he/she faces the exam well prepared.
+Thus the entire syllabus of Prelims shall be covered and the student’s confidence level boosted to ensure he/she faces the exam well prepared.
 (If you do not do well in the tests, it means you need to study much more and maybe think of another attempt!
 Do not waste attempts and get into a vicious circle of failures.)

 Also, Prelims tests will help you judge whether you should take risks and attempt questions which you are not sure of, and lose 1/3rd marks on been wrong.
 It will help you frame up a strategy on number of questions you should attempt in the paper.
 (A low attempt puts you out of the race even before your paper is evaluated.
 A very high attempt involving huge risks, wherein you attempt questions you are not very sure of, may result in your negative score eating up in your positive score and taking you down.)